niedev/awesome-google-play-apps/README.md

-# Awesome Mobile Store Apps
+# Awesome Google Play Apps

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-> Awesome list of the best store applications for Android
+> Awesome list of the best Goole Play applications for Android.
+This list has a carefully selected free app.
+All are carefully selected.
+All are added as a result of experience.

 # Contents